 DataCategory[] categories; // which data categories

-Purpose[] purposes; // for what purposes
+Purpose[] purposes; // for which purposes

 uint256 grantedAt;

-uint256 expiresAt; // 0 = perpetual (until revoked)
+uint256 expiresAt; // 0 = indefinite (until revocation)

 ConsentStatus status;

-bytes32 documentHash; // hash of consent PDF
+bytes32 documentHash; // hash of the consent PDF

 string version; // privacy policy version